-What she didn’t know was that I had been walking 3 plus miles to and from school in order to save my bus fare in an effort to buy food.
+She didn’t know I had been walking 3-plus miles to and from school in order to save my bus fare in an effort to buy food.
 When I didn’t have enough money, my friends would foot the bill.
 Being taller and bigger than most my age, I was quite a dominant force as a teenager so this was pretty easy to do.

 - Nutrition Strategies for Women Trying to Bulk Up

 - How to Create a Perfectly Healthy Peanut Butter and Jelly Sandwich